Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/hooks.rst

 :doc:`proportional editing </scene_layout/object/editing/transform/control/proportional_edit>`.

-While hooks do not give you the fine control over vertices movement that shape keys do, they have the advantage that you can grab vertices directly for manipulation.
+While hooks do not give you the fine control over vertices movement that shape keys do, they have the advantage that you can select vertices directly for manipulation.

 .. figure:: /images/modeling_modifiers_deform_hooks_example.png
    :width: 460px